Session 4: The Gospel of Luke

 Pray about what you have learned, thanking God for any new insights into the gospel of Luke and lifting to God anyone who has come into your thoughts as you have studied.

-In what ways can you see Luke's theology of God's love for the poor and the outcast demonstrated in your church?
+In what ways can you see Luke's theology of God's love for the poor and the outcast demonstrated in your church and in your own life?

-Share some of what you have found on the discussion board in the discussion Forum.
+Share some of what you have found on the discussion board in the discussion Forum (this post is required).